Mosaic Art Meets Halloween Horror

 Modern horror movies love a good flesh-devouring monster, with a bit of torture thrown in.
 Is this a new idea?
 Heck, no!
 Let’s just take a peek at some hellish images that have been thrown out as cautionary tales in the past.
 There’s some great inspiration there for cinematic impact.
 As a matter of fact, let us know in the comments if you’ve seen any of these scenes in your favorite scary movies.

-This cheerful little piece of mosaic art dates back to the 13th century, and is located on the ceiling of the Florence Baptistry in Italy.
+This cheerful mosaic design dates back to the 13th century, and is located on the ceiling of the Florence Baptistry in Italy.
 It depicts a scene from the Last Judgment.

 Another master of gruesome imagery was Hieronymus Bosch.
 If Bosch was around today, he would have been a master in the horror genre.
 His paintings continue to both baffle and fascinate with their incredible detail.
 They seem modern, in many ways, but he painted in the 15th century.